Skip to main content

 See Plans & Billing for more details.

-If Gitar posts a message saying you don’t have an assigned seat, it means your organization is on the Team plan but an admin hasn’t allocated a seat for your account yet.
+If Gitar posts a message saying you don’t have an assigned seat, it means your organization is on a paid plan (Core or Pro) but an admin hasn’t allocated a seat for your account yet.

 • Ask a team admin to assign you a seat from the organization settings at app.gitar.ai